Safe Sleep Program

 Additional Resources

-In the State of Texas, the Department of Family and Protective Services has launched a public awareness campaign statewide titled Room to Breathe to educate parents and caregivers about sudden, unexpected infant death and the importance of always giving babies "Room to Breathe".
-The impact of their video and radio advertisement relays a strong message.
-Their website address is www.BabyRoomToBreathe.org.
-It is also in Spanish on their website at www.BebeEspacioParaRespirar.org.
+In the State of Texas, the Department of Family and Protective Services has launched a statewide public awareness campaign called Room to Breathe.
+This effort helps educate parents and caregivers about sudden, unexpected infant death and the importance of always giving babies "Room to Breathe."